open-turo/nibel/README.md

 fun FirstScreen() { ... }
 ```

-When you build the code, Nibel will generate a `{ComposableName}Entry` class for the annotated composable that serves as an entry point to the screen.
+When you build the code, there will be generated a `{ComposableName}Entry` class that serves as an entry point to the screen.

-The type of the generated entry differs depending on the `ImplementationType` used in the annotation.
+The type of the generated entry differs depending on the `ImplementationType` specified in the annotation.
 Each type serves a specific scenario and can be one of:
 - `Fragment` - generates a fragment that uses the annotated composable as its content.
 It makes the compose screen look like a fragment to other fragments and is crucial in **fragment → compose** navigation scenarios.
-- `Composable` - generates a lightweight entry over a composable and reduces the performance overhead by avoiding instantiation of fragment-related classes for this screen.
+- `Composable` - generates a small wrapper class over a composable.
 It is normally used in **compose → compose** and **compose → fragment** navigation scenarios.

+> Use `ImplementationType.Composable` as much as you can to reduce the performance overhead by avoiding instantiation of fragment-related classes for each screen under-the-hood.

 ### Navigating fragment to compose

-When you need to navigate from an existing fragment to a `FirstScreen` composable, you should treat a generated `FirstScreenEntry` as a fragment and use a transaction for navigation.
+To navigate from an existing fragment to a `FirstScreen` composable you should treat a generated `FirstScreenEntry` as a fragment and use a transaction for navigation.

 ```kotlin
 class ZeroScreenFragment : Fragment() {